datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 This may ask you where to fork the repository if you are on multiple teams.
-Select your main account and wait will the repository is forked.
+Select your main account and wait while the repository is forked.

 ![Select your main account to fork to](images/07_pull_requests/07_githubbasics_pull_requests-10.png)